bismuthfoundation/Bismuth-FAQ/Hypernodes/HN_PreRelease_0-0-95.md

 ## Hard Fork
 A small Hark fork will be activated on Sept 13, 08:00 UTC.
-Until now, inactive Hypernodes still were participating in the juror slots election and could have a tickets, then a slot.
+Until now, inactive Hypernodes still were participating in the juror slots election and could have a ticket, then a slot.
 After the fork, the inactive HNs are remove from the election.

 This does not change anything for the rewards: if your Hypernode was inactive and came back to live, he still will be considered as active no matter what.